ASLIB

 ASLIB: The Association for Information Management (often stylized Aslib) was a British association of special libraries and information centres.
 It was founded in England in 1924 as the Association of Special Libraries and Information Bureaux.

+Now

 The organization ceased functioning as an independent organization in 2010, when it became a division of Emerald Group Publishing.

 Since 2015, ASLIB has existed only as Emerald's professional development arm.

 Foundation and early years

 The Association of Special Libraries and Information Bureaux was founded in September 1924 at a conference in Hoddesdon, Hertfordshire.

 The third ASLIB conference was held at Balliol College, Oxford, 24-27 September 1926.
 Sandie Lindsay, Master of Balliol College, welcomed 150 delegates to the college.
 Harry Levy-Lawson, 1st Viscount Burnham, who had studied at Balliol College remarked that "as science and learning knew no national bounds so internationalism was at once the secret and necessity of all advancement in original research and practical discovery.
 The Internationalisation of knowledge was INTERNATIONALISM IN EXCELSIS" and went on to speak warmly of the International Labour Organization, who had expanded their range of activities to include fostering greater intellectual co-operation amongst the nations of their parent body, the League of Nations.